Getting Away With Doing Your Own Thing Socially

 Get good at saying no

-When you differ from the social norm, people will often ask you to do things you're not into.
-You'll have to get used to turning them down.
-Some standard advice on saying no is to do so in a firm, but friendly way.
-At times it's easier to use an excuse, while at others giving a more truthful explanation will help.
-If someone is persistent, the classic Broken Record Technique works well, where you just keep repeating the same response no matter what other person says, and not get sucked into an argument.
+When you differ from the social norm people will often ask you to do things you're not into.
+You'll have to get used to being assertive and turning them down.
+Some standard advice on saying no is to do so in a firm-but-friendly way.
+At times it's easier to use an excuse, while at other moments giving a more truthful explanation will help.
+If someone is persistent, the classic Broken Record Technique works well.
+Keep repeating the same simple "Sorry, I can't do it" response no matter what other person says, and don't get sucked into an argument.
 Eventually they have to give up.

 Figure out ways to take what you need from your daily routine